murffer/DetectorSim/MCNPXRPMModels/README.md

 A utility file, `MCNPMaterial.py` is included to assit in the creation of various mixtures of LiF loaded PEN and PS.
 It is expected to be used primary for the `GetPSLiF` method and the `GetPENLiF` methods.

-The TwoTubeData.txt is the results of the runs with two tubes of material.
-   `cylinderPositions = ((4.23,10.16),(4.23,-10.16))`
+The TwoTubeData.txt is the results of the runs with two tubes of material, positioned at `cylinderPositions = ((4.23,10.16),(4.23,-10.16))` In this simulation the dictionary for the geometry was:
     geoParam={'RPM8Size':12.7,'DetectorThickness':0.01,'DetectorSpacing':0.4,
                'CylinderLightGuideRadius':0.5,'CylinderRadius':2.5}